rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/global-permissions/_index.md

 However, in some organizations, these permissions may extend too much access.
 Rather than assigning users the default global permissions of `Administrator` or `Standard User`, you can assign them a more restrictive set of custom global permissions.

-The default roles, Admin and User, each come with multiple global permissions built into them.
-The Admin role includes all global permissions, while the default user role includes three global permissions: Create Clusters, Use Catalog Templates, and User Base, which is equivalent to the minimum permission to log in to Rancher.
+The default roles, Administrator and Standard User, each come with multiple global permissions built into them.
+The Administrator role includes all global permissions, while the default user role includes three global permissions: Create Clusters, Use Catalog Templates, and User Base, which is equivalent to the minimum permission to log in to Rancher.
 In other words, the custom global permissions are modularized so that if you want to change the default user role permissions, you can choose which subset of global permissions are included in the new default user role.

 Administrators can enforce custom global permissions in two ways: